 We have a broad Key Stage 3 (year 7 and 8) curriculum, delivered by departments that take a pride in what they do, and a Key Stage 4 curriculum that allows students to access Ebac, Progress 8, booster sessions in English and Maths and appropriate vocational courses (on and off site).
 For a small number of pupils, we arrange a bespoke programme of study designed to meet the very complex needs of some of our learners.
 The specifics of our Key Stage 5 curriculum can be found here.

 The Key Stage 4 (years 9 to 11) curriculum has a broad range of courses available including GCSEs and vocational courses.

-Our PSHE programme for year 9, led by Progress leaders and form tutors, along with support from subject staff, guides pupils’ curriculum decisions.
-In 2014, 100% of pupils were able to access their first choice of options.
+Our PSHE programme for year 8, led by Progress leaders and form tutors, along with support from subject staff and our Careers advisors, guides pupils’ curriculum decisions.
+In 2021, 97% of pupils were able to access their first choice of options.
 We feel our options process, at all key points of transition, is excellent.
 This is evidenced by our 0% NEETs figure in four out of the last five years.
 We have a well-established careers advisor who is a respected, knowledgeable and active presence in the school.

 Most pupils are entered for up to 9 GCSEs.
 Our options are structured to allow pupils to access the Ebac and Progress 8 measures.
 However, there is significant personalisation of the curriculum for many students.
 This gives them the opportunity to access:

-* Additional courses in core subjects; maths and English
+* Additional courses in core Maths & English

 * Vocational courses at colleges